Liepāja massacres: July 24–25: First Arājs action

 Grauel was replaced with SS-Untersturmführer (equivalent to a second lieutenant) Wolfgang Kügler on July 10 or 11.
 Under Kügler's supervision, massacres occurred at a rate of about twice a week.
 Shootings of small groups of Jews continued after July 10, happening every evening.
 These were organized by Kügler.
 Often these were of less than 10 individuals, which was a pattern particular to Kügler's administration in Liepāja.
 The exact number of those killed in these actions is not known, but was estimated by Anders and Dubrovskis to be 81 individuals plus or minus 27.
 Anders and Dubrovskis estimate the total number of victims to be 387 individuals, plus or minus 130.
 Otto Fischer, Jewish football coach and former Austrian national team player, was killed in the massacres in July.

-On July 16, 1941, Fregattenkapitän Dr. Hans Kawelmacher was appointed the German naval commandant in Liepāja.
+On July 16, 1941, Fregattenkapitän Hans Kawelmacher was appointed the German naval commandant in Liepāja.
 On July 22, Kawelmacher sent a telegram to the German Navy's Baltic Command in Kiel, which stated that he wanted 100 SS and fifty Schutzpolizei ("protective police") men sent to Liepāja for "quick implementation Jewish problem".
 By "quick implementation" Kawelmacher meant "accelerated killing."
 Mass arrests of Jewish men began immediately in Liepāja, and continued through July 25, 1941.

 The Arājs Kommando was brought in from Riga to carry out the shootings, which occurred on July 24 and July 25.
 About 910 Jewish men were executed, plus or minus 90.
 Statements in other sources that 3,000 (Vesterman) and 3,500 (Soviet Extraordinary Commission) were killed are incorrect.

 This first Arājs action was later described by Georg Rosenstock, the commander of the second company of the 13th Police Reserve battalion.
 Rosenstock testified after the war that when he and his unit had arrived in Liepāja in July, 1941, they had heard from some passing marines that Jews were being continuously executed in the town, and these marines were going out to watch the executions.
 A few days later, on Saturday, July 24, 1941, Rosenstock saw Jews (whom he identified by the yellow stars on their clothing) crouching down in the back of a truck, being guarded by armed Latvians.
 Rosenstock, who was himself in a vehicle, followed the truck to the north of the city to the beach near the naval base, where he saw Kügler, some SD men, and a number of Jews.
+After the war, Rosenstock stated: